Types of food businesses

 A vendor who sells food and beverages at multiple community events throughout the year.
 A maximum of two stands can operate for each permit.

-All vending machines must comply with applicable rules and regulations of the:
+All vending machines must be licensed and must comply with applicable rules and regulations of the:

 - National Automatic Merchandising Association (NAMA)